-La reports 9,930 new COVID cases; Governor urges citizens to modify New Years celebrations
+La. reports 9,930 new COVID cases; Governor urges citizens to modify New Years celebrations

 Latest Weather Blog

-La reports 9,930 new COVID cases; Governor urges citizens to modify New Years celebrations
+La. reports 9,930 new COVID cases; Governor urges citizens to modify New Years celebrations

 BATON ROUGE - According to The Office of Governor John Bel Edwards as of Friday (December 31) morning, Louisiana has 9,930 new COVID-19 cases.